daseinsucks/Reflexia/pkg/summarize/README.md

 ## File Structure

 ```
-pkg/summarize/summarize.go
+summarize/
+├── summarize.go
+└── ...
 ```

 ## Code Summary

 ### SummarizerService

-The SummarizerService type holds the necessary information for interacting with the language model and generating summaries.
+The SummarizerService is responsible for handling code summarization requests.
 It has the following fields:

-- HelperURL: The URL of the helper service that will be used to generate the content instruction.
+- HelperURL: URL for the helper service
-- Model: The name of the language model to be used for summarization.
+- Model: Name of the language model to use
-- ApiToken: The API token required to access the language model.
+- ApiToken: API token for the language model
-- Network: The network to be used for communication with the language model.
+- Network: Network to use for communication with the language model
-- LlmOptions: Additional options for configuring the language model.
+- LlmOptions: Options for the language model

-The SummarizerService has three main methods:
+The service has three main functions:

-1. CodeSummaryRequest: This method takes a prompt and content string as input and calls the helper.GenerateContentInstruction function with the provided parameters.
-It returns the response and any error encountered.
+1. CodeSummaryRequest: Takes a prompt and content as input and calls the helper service to generate a summary.
+Returns the response and any error encountered.

-2. SummarizeRequest: Similar to CodeSummaryRequest, this method also takes a prompt and content string as input and calls the helper.GenerateContentInstruction function.
-It returns the response and any error encountered.
+2. SummarizeRequest: Similar to CodeSummaryRequest, but it takes a prompt and content as input and calls the helper service to generate a summary.
+Returns the response and any error encountered.

-3. SummarizeCode: This method takes a projectConfig as input and creates a map to store file paths and summaries.
-It then walks through the project directory using util.WalkDirIgnored and for each file, checks if it matches the file filter.
-If it matches, it reads the file content, calculates the relative path, and calls s.CodeSummaryRequest to get the summary.
-The summary is then stored in the map with the relative path as the key.
-Finally, the method returns the map and any error encountered.
+3. SummarizeCode: Takes a project configuration as input and walks through the project directory.
+For each file that matches the file filter in the project configuration, it reads the file content, calculates the relative path, and calls CodeSummaryRequest to get the summary.
+Stores the summary in a map with the relative path as the key and returns the map and any error encountered.

-## Edge Cases
+### Edge Cases

-There are no specific edge cases mentioned in the provided code.
+- The package does not specify any edge cases for launching the application.

-## Environment Variables, Flags, and CLI Arguments
+### Environment Variables, Flags, and Command-Line Arguments

-There are no environment variables, flags, or CLI arguments used for configuration in this package.
+- No environment variables, flags, or command-line arguments are used for configuration.